jjuanramos/jjuanramos/README.md

 Beyond that, I'm really into lifting weights 🏋️ and calisthenics (currently working on my handstand), meditation 🐲, tech that feels nice ([this](https://daylightcomputer.com/) would be such an example), reading, writing, and live music.

 I'm currently looking for a job!
 My main requirements are:
 * hybrid / on-site.
 I believe there's so much tacit knowledge that is hard to learn fully remote.
-Also, I like being around people.
+Also, I like people.
 * I'd help building the product that is the main source of revenue for the company.
 This aligns with my long-term career goals.
 * The product seems interesting, and solves a problem.
 * Senior people I can learn from!